- Secured Online Transaction

 Benefits and Your Credit Score

-The benefits you’re receiving from the government are not going to be reflected in your credit score.
+The loan for benefits you’re receiving from the government are not going to be reflected in your credit score.
 However, just the fact that you require government aid means that your finances may not be in the most stable state.
 This alone could lead lenders to believe that you might end up struggling with your monthly payments.
 This is why most would prefer to reject your loan application.

 Credit options for people on benefits